-In this process, the plastic raw material are melted and at the same time traversed along by the action of heated rotary screws.
+In this process, the plastic raw materials are melted and at the same time traversed along by the action of heated rotary screws.
 The molten plastic is continuously pushed through a hollow die to create a specific profile shape and thickness.
 A water bath or spray chamber then cools the extruded and often provide pressure into a vacuum to properly size the product as it passes through.
 The solid product is then conveyed to take-off rollers that actually pull the softened plastic from the die.
 A cutter or saw then creates the final product length.
-This process is widely used in the manufacturing long lengths of plastic product e.g., medical tubing (Blood drip tubes, catheter tubes), rainfall pipes, gas pipes etc. Typical materials used include High Density Polyethylene (HDPE), butyrate, Glycolized Polyethylene Terephthalate, Polycarbonates, Acrylonitrile Butadiene Styrene (ABS) etc.
+This process is widely used in the manufacturing long lengths of plastic product e.g., medical tubing (Blood drip tubes, catheter tubes), rainfall pipes, gas pipes etc. Typical materials used include High-Density Polyethylene (HDPE), butyrate, Glycolized Polyethylene Terephthalate, Polycarbonates, Acrylonitrile Butadiene Styrene (ABS) etc.

 vi.
 Blown Film

 In the blown extrusion process, a very thin die opening which is often fed by multiple extruders faces upward in a round shape.
 A tall tin bubble is produced vertically by this process and it is cooled as it flows upward.
 It is then folded and brought down and placed unto rolls or converted into popular film products.
 Polyethylenes (HDPE, LDPE and LLDPE) are the most commonly used materials for this process.
 But a wide variety of other materials e.g., Polypropylene, polyamide and Ethylene Vinyl Alcohol copolymer (EVOH) can be used as blends.
 Materials manufactured using this process include Industry packaging materials (e.g., shrink stretch film, container liners), Consumer packaging materials (e.g. packaging bags, fill and seal packaging film), Barrier film, films for the packaging of medical products etc.